Skip to Content

-Temecula Wrongful Termination Lawyers
+Temecula Wrongful Termination Attorney

-If you have ever been let go from your job, you can fully understand the disappointment it brings, both mentally and emotionally.
-While an employee may be terminated for justified reasons, there are many cases where it’s unjustified and wrongful.
-At Law Office of Neda Aguirre, we can help evaluate your options in the event of your job being wrongfully terminated.
-If your employer has violated any state or federal laws, our Temecula employment law firm may be able to file for a wrongful termination lawsuit.
+If you have ever lost your job, you understand the disappointment and stress it can bring both mentally and emotionally.
+While employers may legally terminate employees for justified reasons, many terminations occur unlawfully.
+At NedaLawyer, APC, we help you evaluate your legal options if you believe you have been wrongfully terminated.
+When employers violate state or federal laws, our Temecula employment law firm may be able to pursue a wrongful termination lawsuit on your behalf.

 To speak with our experienced Temecula wrongful termination lawyers, call us at (951) 977-4904 or contact us online today.